jmeneghini/PyCALQ/README.md

 ---

-## 🔧 Development
+## Development

 ### Adding New Tasks

-The refactored architecture makes it easy to add new tasks.
+The modular architecture makes it easy to add new tasks.
 Create a new task by inheriting from the base classes:

 ```python
 from fvspectrum.core.base_task import CorrelatorAnalysisTask